knowmetools/km-deployment/README.md

 ### DB Migration

+*__Note:__ The database is no longer exposed to the public by default.
+In order to access it, we must first make it publicly accessible and add a security group rule that allows us access.*

 The first step is to remove the database from the Terraform state file.
 This prevents Terraform from deleting it until we have finished the migration and are sure that we have all the data.